Distance

 As dusk falls, the race unfolds beneath the shadow of Caernarfon Castle, its ancient walls watching as runners move from the edge of the sea toward the mountains beyond.
 A fast, runnable opening encourages an early rhythm before the terrain begins to rise and the route draws you into the heart of Eryri (Snowdonia).

 The course passes through landscapes shaped by slate mining heritage, following historic paths and quarry tracks deeper into the mountains.
-The climb to Yr Wyddfa (Snowdon) is the defining test; steep, exposed, and unforgettable.
+The climb towards Yr Wyddfa (Snowdon) is the defining test; steep, exposed, and unforgettable.

 From the high point, the route weaves past tranquil llyns and through ancient woodland, demanding focus as runners through the night and fatigue sets in.
 The final miles release into a fast descent, carrying runners toward a powerful finish in Llanberis, completing a true journey from coast to summit and through the mountains of Eryri (Snowdonia).